 LOMS helps you build good habits.
 Once you have good habits, you use live practice with a partner to improve your consistency under stress.

-Live practice simulates stress in a way LOMS can not.
+Live practice simulates stress in a way LOMS cannot.
 Conversely, just doing live practice without LOMS is a slower process.

 That's because you don't always pick up on all the little subtleties that would jump out at you when you are able to compare your answer to a "best practice" answer on a minute-by-minute basis in a case.

-Or unless your practice partner has formerly worked in consulting as a consultant or interviewer, your partner is not going to notice the subtle mistakes you might be making.
+Unless your practice partner has formerly worked in consulting as a consultant or interviewer, your partner is not going to notice the subtle mistakes you might be making.

 Often these are the mistakes you don't even realize you are making until you get a rejection from one of the firms you are interviewing with -- but that lesson comes at a very steep price because now you are a (N - 1) firms remaining.